Speak with a Licensed Insurance Agent

-There are almost a million beneficiaries enrolled in Medicare in Alabama, according to the Centers from Medicare & Medicaid Services (CMS) data for 2015.
+There are over a million beneficiaries enrolled in Medicare in Alabama, according to the Centers from Medicare & Medicaid Services (CMS) data for December 2018.
 Most beneficiaries are aged 65 or older.
 There may be some younger beneficiaries who receive Medicare benefits due to a disability or having end-stage renal disease or Lou Gehrig’s disease.
 You must be either a U.S. citizen or a legal permanent resident of at least five continuous years.

 Private insurance companies must have contracts with Medicare to offer Medicare Advantage plans and Medicare Prescription Drug Plans.
 Depending on the terms of the contract between the plan and Medicare, not every plan is available statewide or in all service areas.
 Each year, the plan must renew its contract with Medicare, so the availability of a plan in a specific service area is subject to change.